 - Students will not be allowed to change the elective subjects.
 There will be no credit for the courses dropped.

-- Change of specialization will be allowed to students with consent of the concerned Chairman/Section Incharge and approval of the perspective Dean/Director within three weeks of the beginning of the classes of 3rd year (5th Semester).
+- Change of specialization will be allowed to students with the consent of the concerned Chairman/Section Incharge and approval of the perspective Dean/Director within three weeks of the beginning of the classes of 3rd year (5th Semester).

 - The spring Semester shall normally start in the month of January and the Fall Semester in the month of August/September.
-In case the teaching in the University is suspended for some reason, the duration of the semester shall be extended for period of time elapsed.
+In case the teaching in the University is suspended for some reason, the duration of the semester shall be extended for a period of time elapsed.